 Patrick Kearney teaches retreats, workshops and classes around Australia and abroad.
 He teaches both the techniques of meditation and the theory that underlies them.

 Patrick has been a full-time teacher of mindfulness meditation for over 20 years.
 He conducts residential and online retreats, workshops and seminars.
 He has studied early Buddhism at post-graduate levels and has a particular interest in the original teachings of the Buddha, before the invention of “Buddhism.”
-This allows him to bring the radical insights of the Buddha to our contemporary situation while bypassing unnecessary cultural baggage.
+This allows him to bring the radical insights of the Buddha to our contemporary situation.
 He sees meditation as a physical practice that reconnects us with the felt world of our senses, allowing us to live our lives directly rather than through the cling-wrap of our habitual thinking.